Have you checked this latest 31-point SEO checklist?

 How this SEO checklist is useful for you?

 You can consider this checklist a shopping cart of elements for your monthly grocery.
-As you need all the products so meet your monthly consumption, you can’t choose to miss a single thing.
+As you need all the products to meet your monthly consumption, you can’t choose to miss a single thing.

 Keep in mind that there is no direction that you follow this checklist blindly but carefully pick what is applicable in your case.
-My idea is just to give you an insight about all crucial points that hold relevance in any typical SEO campaign.
+The idea here is just to give you an insight about all crucial points that hold relevance in any typical SEO campaign.